Treatment for Vestibular Dysfunction

 Thanks to VRT, the vast majority of patients (80%) will experience a decrease in symptoms.

 Our helpful, knowledgeable staff is always here to answer any questions you may have.
-Contact The Niagra Vision Therapy Centre at Dr. Hopkins & Associates to schedule a consultation with our neuro-optometrist.
+Contact The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry to schedule a consultation with our neuro-optometrist.
 If you’ve tried other types of therapies and nothing has worked, it’s time to see what Dr. Marianne Hopkins can do for you.

 Agrawal Y, Carey JP, Della Santina CC, Schubert MC, Minor LB.
 Disorders of balance and vestibular function in US adults.
 Arch Intern Med.
 2009;169(10): 938-944.